 Bread-baking temperatures range from 325F to 500F.
 “Regular” bread tends to like cooler temps around 350F, while rustic options prefer high heat up to 500F.
 Follow your recipe’s instructions to ensure you use the right temperature and bake your bread for the correct amount of time.

-What temperature do you typically bake your bread at?
+What temperature do you typically bake your bread?
 Do you follow the recipe, or do you have a temperature you prefer?
 Share in the comment section below!About Michelle